NGonline/Notes/Java.md

     }
 }
 ```
-- Thread local storage is a mechanism that automatically creates different storage for the same variable:
+- Thread local storage is a mechanism that automatically creates different storage for the same variable.
+It uses a `synchronizedMap` to store each variable for every thread:
 ```
 class Accessor implements Runnable {
     private final int id;